peterdsharpe/AeroSandbox/README.md

 ## Getting Started

 There are several easy ways to get started with AeroSandbox!
-(Assuming you already have Python >=3.7 and PyPI installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).)
+(Assuming you already have Python >=3.7 installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).)

 1. (Recommended) Download the latest release here: [https://github.com/peterdsharpe/AeroSandbox/releases](https://github.com/peterdsharpe/AeroSandbox/releases).
 Then, run "pip install AeroSandbox" in your command prompt to ensure that all dependencies are satisfied.